parro-it/awesome-micro-npm-packages/readme.md

 * [flatkeys](https://github.com/ricardobeat/flatkeys) - Flatten object key hierarchies into a list of strings using a custom separator.
 * [flatten-obj](https://github.com/watson/flatten-obj) - Converts an object literal with deeply nested nodes to a simple key/value object.
 * [is-empty-object](https://github.com/gummesson/is-empty-object) - Check if an object is empty.
+* [stringify-object](https://github.com/yeoman/stringify-object) - Stringify an object/array like JSON.stringify just without all the double-quotes.

 ### Function